ember-learn/ember-blog/content/the-ember-times-issue-207.md

 ## [🌈 1.
 New addon for syntax highlighting in Ember](https://github.com/IgnaceMaes/ember-shiki)

 Have you ever wanted to show pretty code snippets in your Ember apps?
 Then today you're in luck.
 The new [ember-shiki](https://github.com/IgnaceMaes/ember-shiki) addon was just released by Ignace Maes ([@IgnaceMaes](https://github.com/IgnaceMaes)) which makes using the [Shiki](https://github.com/shikijs/shiki) syntax highlighter in Ember a breeze.
-It is a modern v2 addon with TypeScript and Glint interfaces and supports Fastboot.
-On top of that it also offers theming, code block grouping, and line highlighting.
+It is a modern v2 addon with TypeScript and Glint interfaces and has support for Fastboot.
+On top of that it comes with theming options, code block grouping, and line highlighting.
 Ember's new `.gjs` and `.gts` file formats are also supported out of the box.

 Give it a try, for all your syntax highlighting needs!